pragmint/open-practices/practices/create-a-team-charter.md

 ### [Loosely Coupled Teams](/capabilities/loosely-coupled-teams.md)

 A charter defines the boundaries and communication contracts of a team.
-It enables loose coupling by replacing fine-grained, ad-hoc coordination with explicit, agreed-upon interfaces for interaction and decision-making.
+It enables loose coupling by replacing fine-grained, ad-hoc coordination with explicit, agreed-upon interfaces for interaction and decision making.

 ### [Generative Organizational Culture](/capabilities/generative-organizational-culture.md)